dasbaumwolltier/cloudcomputing/DOCUMENTATION.md

 The project was deployed on a personal Kubernetes cluster.

 ### Build Process
-As mentioned in the Technology section, we use Github Actions to build the services.
+As mentioned in the Technology section, we use GitHub Actions to build the services.
 This happens in several steps:

 - Prepare
   - sets release date